olga-007/restaurant-page/README.md

-# restaurant-page
+# Project "Restaurant Page"

+## Task Description
-A simple restaurant homepage
+Create a simple restaurant homepage using webpack - a tool for bundling JavaScript modules.